fbpx

 Beer-Chronicle-Houston-How-to-fly-with-beer-in-your-checked-luggage_0000_-heb-bags

-(Sturdy zipper bags and a trusty luggage scale – everything you need to fly with beer in your checked luggage)
+(Sturdy zipper bags and a trusty luggage scale [less than $10] – everything you need to fly with beer in your checked luggage)

 I don’t usually travel specifically for beer, but when I travel, I get beer.
 I usually get far more than I should because I want to come home and give it to all my friends, so packing it up in my luggage has been a learning experience.
 While packing for a recent trip to Colorado, it dawned on me that I should share some of the lessons I’ve learned.